 David Epstein's Bio

-I am currently a Fellow at the N Square Innovators Network.
+I recently completed an Innovation Fellowship at the N Square Innovators Network.
 N Square brings together nuclear experts and experts in other fields such as finance, technology, and media in order to devise innovative ways to reduce the threats of nuclear weapons.

 Previously, I spent nearly 20 years as a financial research analyst on Wall Street.
 From 2010 through early 2019 I worked at investment bank Cowen Inc. (and CRT before being purchased by Cowen).
 At Cowen/CRT, I published research on debt and equity securities for our institutional clientele.